wlwl2/godot-docs/classes/class_projectsettings.rst

 :ref:`float<class_float>` **physics/common/physics_jitter_fix** = ``0.5``

 Controls how much physics ticks are synchronized with real time.
 For 0 or less, the ticks are synchronized.
 Such values are recommended for network games, where clock synchronization matters.
 Higher values cause higher deviation of in-game clock and real clock, but allows smoothing out framerate jitters.
-The default value of 0.5 should be fine for most; values above 2 could cause the game to react to dropped frames with a noticeable delay and are not recommended.
+The default value of 0.5 should be good enough for most; values above 2 could cause the game to react to dropped frames with a noticeable delay and are not recommended.

 \ **Note:** For best results, when using a custom physics interpolation solution, the physics jitter fix should be disabled by setting :ref:`physics/common/physics_jitter_fix<class_ProjectSettings_property_physics/common/physics_jitter_fix>` to ``0``.